Bioenergetics: Biological Oxidation-Reduction Reactions on the MCAT

 After it’s produced, NADH will transfer its electrons to complex I (NADH dehydrogenase), which ultimately powers the production of ATP synthesis.

-NADH Nicotinamide Adenine Dinucleotide
+Nadh Nicotinamide Adenine Dinucleotide

 II.
 FADH2: Flavin Adenine Dinucleotide